evergreenx/hnblog-backup-/clg09xfyl047rilnv51g787az.md

 import "expo-router/entry";
 ```

-also, create `app.json` file and add this code, we are adding a deep linking scheme to our app.
+Also, create `app.json` file and add this code, we are adding a deep linking scheme to our app.

 ```javascript
 {